-When it comes to a sugar-free diet, it's so important to find ways to curb that sweet tooth.
+When it comes to a sugar-free diet, it's important to find ways to curb that sweet tooth.
 Making recipes at home with your own choice of sugar-free sweeteners becomes a necessity.
-Often, you really won't find any healthy truly sugar-free choices even at health food stores.
-Many store-bought products contain either a sugar such as honey or maple syrup or if titled sugar-free, has sorbitol or maltitol in it which can cause stomach discomfort in many people.
+Often, you won't find any healthy sugar-free choices, even at health food stores.
+Many store-bought products contain either a sugar such as honey or maple syrup or, if titled sugar-free, has sorbitol or maltitol in it which can cause stomach discomfort in many people.
 This is why reading labels is key, as well as finding a favorite sugar-free sweetener of choice.
 Stevia and Swerve (which is erythritol) are both great options.

 If you're feeling ambitious and have a good recipe, you can make your own sugar-free vanilla ice cream.
 It does require a few extra steps in the process, but planning ahead for when a sugar craving hits is the key to staying on track and not giving into temptation because of lack of a healthier option available.

 If you'd rather not make the homemade sugar free vanilla ice cream, there are suitable store-bought options, namely Breyer's Carbsmart.
 It would work fine in replace of the homemade recipe here.

 Serving Size: 1 serving, Calories: 291, Calories from Fat: 266, Total Fat: 29.5 g, Saturated Fat: 18.2 g, Trans Fat: 0 g, Cholesterol: 40 mg, Sodium: 168 mg, Carbohydrate: 13.9 g, Fiber: 9.1 g, Sugars: 0.3 g, Protein: 4.8 g, Vitamin C: 0%, Vitamin A: 16%, Iron: 3%, Calcium: 8%

 Place all ingredients (except cacao nibs or chocolate chips if using) in a stand mixer.